 Made from organic cotton and wool, this comely (and size-adjustable) carrier will keep your dog snug until you unfold his comfy bed.
 Petra Jungebluth’s Berlin-based firm Cloud 7 makes all manner of pup paraphernalia, including leather collars and ceramic bowls.

 Sfera’s Snooze Junior bed is woven from a sturdy rattan-like material with a comfy cushion wrapped in organic cotton.
-The handle makes moving your mutt easy and comes with a choice of cushions in cream (with orange piping) or in olive (with a dash
+The handle makes moving your mutt easy and comes with a choice of cushions in cream (with orange piping) or in olive (with a dash of turquoise).

 Pampering pooches is big news and Tokyo firm Retaw launched in 2015 to clean up on the business.
 The brand’s all-in-one shampoo and conditioner is made with camelia and grape-seed oil and its silicon-free formula is not to be sniffed at.